siakaramalegos/sia_speaks/README.md

 - Tech Talent South  |  Ruby on Rails 8-week boot camp  |  2015-2016

 ## Current Active Topics

+### Hint, hint, perf matters!

+Resource hints are a cool way to play tricks with latency to load web applications faster.
+Come learn all about resource hints as we apply them to Google Fonts to make them faster.

 ### Get in the Fast Lane: Measuring Web Performance
 Are you losing revenue to performance?
 53% of mobile site visits are abandoned if a page takes longer than 3 seconds to load.
 Pinterest reduced load times by 40% and saw a 15% increase in sign ups.
 Starbucks implemented a 2x faster time to interactive resulting in a 65% increase in rewards registrations.
 AliExpress reduced load by 36% and saw a 10.5% increase in orders.